Calathea-Z/Tamagochi-GA/README.md

 Challenges:
 The biggest challenge that I feel I had while while working on this game was writing concise code.
 I feel that my code could be better organized and more succinct.
 My biggest goal moving forward is to learn how to write more precisely.

+I also designed the game on my large monitor and didn't think about how that would affect users being able to use my game on a smaller monitor size.
+The game in its current state does not look good on smaller monitors.